 - It was considered mandatory for the maintenance of the ecological balance.

-- Apart of this, land is termed as wasteland and land that is put up to other non-agricultural uses.
+- Apart from this, land is termed as wasteland and land that is put up to other non-agricultural uses.

 - Wasteland mainly includes rocky, arid and desert areas and land put to other non-agricultural uses includes settlements, roads, railways, industry etc.